+There is very little documentation describing adult-child relations in the Middle Ages (500-1500 A.D.).
+The few writings that exist suggest children were treated poorly.
 In fact, it was not uncommon for mothers to suffocate their children and leave their dead bodies on the streets.
-Despite their poor treatment, children living in the Middle Ages were viewed more like miniature adults than they are today.
-Children were permitted to curse, openly engage in sex, drink (both in taverns and at home), and wear firearms; also, they were not required to attend school.21
+Interestingly, children living in the Middle Ages were viewed as miniature adults.
+They were permitted to curse, openly engage in sex, drink (both in taverns and at home), and wear firearms, and they were not required to attend school.21

 Laws regulating the problematic behavior of children began to emerge in the tenth century, when King Aethelstand pronounced that any thief older than age 12 should receive the death penalty if he or she stole more than eight pence (a very small amount of money).
-This declaration was later modified to provide that a person younger than age 16 could not be put to death unless he or she resisted arrest or ran away.22 These laws recognized that a child younger than a minimum age, typically 12 years, was exempt from prosecution and punishment; they provided little distinction between older juveniles and adults.
+This declaration was later modified to provide that a person younger than age 16 could not be put to death unless he or she resisted arrest or ran away.22 These laws recognized that a child younger than a minimum age-typically 12 years-was exempt from prosecution and punishment; in contrast, they provided little distinction between older juveniles and adults.